2.18. Import Products

 C2 - is sub category column in file.

-'Import images' option allows importing one or more images for the product.
+"Import images" option allows to import one or more images for the product.

 You may upload pictures from your local computer or external web URLs.
 Please note that in order to import images you have to set-up a proper FTP connection.
 Please check these articles how to upload images from local pc and how to upload images if you have external image URLs if you need help.